I'm Guido: an engineer, computational biologist, and entrepreneur.

 I enhance research through intelligent automation.
 My systems design optimized experiments that minimize costs while maximizing insights.
 By applying AI to laboratory workflows, we can accelerate discovery timelines and improve reproducibility in biological research.

 My mission is developing next-generation cell therapies.
-By applying control theory to biological systems, I create technologies for precisely engineering therapeutic cells.
-This approach enables predictable behavior in CAR-T cells and other living systems, transforming treatment possibilities.
+By applying control theory to biological systems, I create technologies for precisely engineered treatments, aiming for cures rather than chronic management.

 I work in the field of synthetic biology, with the focus on engineering mammalian cells to create new therapeutics for chronic diseases.